robzr/short_bus/README.md

 `Message = { event: 'example::event', payload: any_object }`

-The Dispatcher (NanoSOA::Dispatcher) is the brains of the operation.
+The Dispatcher (Nanoservice::Dispatcher) is the brains of the operation.
 Once instantiated, a dedicated thread monitors the message queue and routes the messages to the appropriate recipient Service(s) based on the EventSpec(s) supplied by the Service upon registering with the Dispatcher.

 ## What does an Event and an EventSpec look like?
 An Event is just a string.
 In it's simplest form, an entire Event (and Message even) can be composed entirely of a simple string like `'shutdown'`, but typically a more descriptive form is used which seperates component fields of the Event with ::'s, like `'OwnerService::Action::Detail'`.